tytydraco/yessleep/out/My_sister_called_me_to_pick_her_up_from_a_party_Part_2.md

 With a sickening crash, we smashed into the curb and spun sideways.
 The creature flew off the roof, disappearing into the darkness behind us as the car finally lurched to a stop, tilted halfway up on the curb.
 The silence that followed was deafening.

 For a moment, none of us moved.
-Then, slowly,wetook stock ofourselves.
+Then, slowly, we took stock of ourselves.
 I reached up and touched my head, relieved to find no blood.
 My shoulder ached from the impact, and i could feel a bruise forming along my side, but i was otherwise okay.
 Around me, the others were doing the same—Tommyrubbing his elbow,Kevclutching his shoulder, Greg with a split lip from where he’d bitten down too hard.

 “Everyone…good?” i asked.